 1 (on a scale of 1-4).
 Taking a couple of hours to go through the user manual is highly recommended.

-Decision support for forest managers; comparing relative management scenarios; forest management and ecology education.
+Decision support for forest managers; forest management and ecology education.

 Overview & Applicability

-The Forest Sector Carbon Calculator is a learning tool that helps users understand more about the stock and flow of carbon in forest ecosystems and wood products.
-The tool is intended to help users examine the effects that climate, tree species, succession, natural disturbances such as wildfire, and management activities have on carbon dynamics at the landscape level.
+The Forest Sector Carbon Calculator is a tool that helps users understand more about the stock and flow of carbon in forest ecosystems and wood products.
+The tool is intended to "simulate the accumulation of carbon over succession in a landscape with mixed-species mixed-age forest stands and spatially variable climate, soil, topography, and history."
 In practical terms, the tool can help land managers, students, and other users compare effects of alternative management practices (including timber harvest, site preparation, fuel treatment, and artificial regeneration) and wildfire regimes on carbon stores and balances in the forest (including vegetation and soil) and in forest products (including landfills and biofuels).
 The tool models disturbances on annual increments and climate variability on monthly increments.
 Wildfire regimes have been created based on historical trends.
-It should be noted that in its projections of future carbon stores, the calculator does NOT account for future climate projections and their potential effects on the model results.

 The beta version of the Forest Sector Carbon Calculator was released in March, 2011.
 It was updated to version 2.0 in February, 2013, expanding the geographic scope of the tool to eastern Oregon and providing several other features.
 The tool can be customized to other forest types and geographies.